 Many foster youth never receive cards for holidays, birthdays, or “just because.”
-Through our Cards of Hope program, we are able to send cards to local group homes and facilities that house youth who are separated from loved ones.
+Our Cards of Hope program makes sure they do.

 Throughout the year, we send cards for birthdays (for youth ages 6-16).
 We also send cards of encouragement to youth and to their staff and social workers.

 Because of legal guidelines protecting the youth we serve, we are not able to share the names, genders, or ages of the children in advance.
 (Except at Christmas – read our Cards of Hope FAQs to learn more.)

 How To Send Cards

 - Choose a fun selection of birthday and/or encouragement cards (for youth and/or social workers) and please write a message inside each one.
 Your message doesn’t need to be elaborate.
 You can simply wish them well and let them know you are thinking of them on their birthday or “just because.”
 Please sign your first name inside the card, and tell them where you live if you’d like.

 - Put your card(s) in a larger envelope and mail them to: